warriorBunny013/Your-First-Contribution/Readme.md

  [![Setup repo on vs code](https://i.postimg.cc/7L19mqQW/Screenshot-9.png)](https://postimg.cc/GB2vpnRF)

  ## Step 5:
-   make changes in the index.html file or if you like add your css styles
+   make changes in the index.html file and/or if you like to add your css styles.

 ## Step 6:
    open the vs terminal